 We commenced our business in early 2014.
-We have established two online small credit companies in May 2016 and December 2016, respectively, and we have established trusts in collaboration with trust companies starting in December 2016.
-The maximum amount of credit that each of our online small credit companies is authorized to lend is limited and associated with its respective capital level pursuant to the requirements of the competent local authorities, and the authorized amounts are currently insufficient to meet our funding needs for on-balance sheet transactions.
-We may not be able to obtain the regulatory approvals to increase the authorized amounts or to establish additional online small credit companies.
-To complement our online small credit companies, we also fund credit drawdowns through trusts.
+We have established trusts in collaboration with trust companies starting in December 2016.
 Such trusts are funded by funds from institutional funding partners and our own capital.
 Since the trust companies administering such trusts have been licensed by financial regulatory authorities to lend, credit drawdowns funded under this arrangement are not private lending transactions within the meaning of the Private Lending Judicial Interpretation issued by the Supreme People's Court of the PRC in August 2015.
-In 2017, RMB16,970.3 million (US\$2,608.3 million) of credit drawdowns initially funded by us were funded through our online small credit companies, representing approximately 19.1% of the total amount of transactions facilitated during such period.
-In 2017, the amount of transactions facilitated through trusts was RMB38,808.6 million (US\$5,964.8 million), representing approximately 43.6% of the total amount of transactions facilitated during such period.
-We currently fund all credit drawdowns initially disbursed by us through online small credit companies or trusts.
+In 2018, the amount of transactions facilitated through trusts was RMB23,557.3 million (US\$3,426.3 million), representing approximately 40.7% of the total amount of transactions facilitated during such period.
+We currently fund a majority of credit drawdowns initially disbursed by us through banks or trusts.
+We historically funded credit drawdowns through online small credit companies established by us.